murilobnt/foxer/tutorials/linux/first_step/readme.md

 ## The Game object: What is it missing?

-Since Game controls the game cycle, it can't be responsible for what the game itself (entities, event handling, entities drawing, etc.), we need something else to do those things.
+Since Game controls the game cycle, it can't be responsible for what the game itself (entities, event handling, entities drawing, etc.) does, so we need something else to do those things.
 This something else is called **Scene**.

 That's what is missing to our main.
 We need a starting scene to our game.
 And that's what we'll be doing in the next tutorial.